6.0 Bobs and Crow Lake Catchments: Accomplishments

 446 native trees and shrubs have been planted at seven project sites on Crow Lake by the RVCA’s Shoreline Naturalization Program at an average buffer width of four metres along 147 metres of shoreline.

-27,550 trees have been planted at three sites in the Bobs Lake catchment by the RVCA Private Land Forestry Program.
+27,550 trees have been planted at three sites in the Bobs Lake catchment by the RVCA Private Land Forestry Program, resulting in the reforestation of 14 hectares.

 500 trees have been planted at one site in the Crow Lake catchment by the RVCA Private Land Forestry Program.